 There is no special form for filing an 83(b) but a sample is provided here.
 You are cautioned to review this with your tax advisor for compliance with your particular situation since IRS rules are continually subject to change.
 Send 2 copies to the IRS along with a self-addressed stamped envelope for them to return a stamped acknowledgment.
 Keep a copy for your records at least until you received the stamped acknowledgment from the IRS.
 You no longer have to file a copy with your return to encourage e-filing but the applicability to you is an important thing to verify with your tax advisor.

-It is a common misunderstanding that 83(b) elections don’t apply to RSUs because there is no exercise investment involved.
-RSUs have value but the taxability is deferred until the vesting is completed.
-For most startups, that occurs after the time vesting has finished and liquidity is available.
-As a result of this zero risk attribute, RSUs get taxed at the high ordinary income rate when vested.
-However, if you elect to pay taxes on the value of your RSU grant earlier, then you start the clock on long term capital gains eligibility.
-It is common for founders and early employees to get stock grants that are subject to repurchase by the company if they don’t stay around long enough to vest.
+It is common for founders and early employees to get stock grants that are subject to repurchase by the company if they don't stay around long enough to vest.
 For these people, it is usually favorable to make an 83(b) election and pay the relatively small amount of taxes that would be due while the stock still has a low FMV.
 For example, a founder could get a grant of 1 million shares at a PAR Value of $0.001 per share which means they will elect to recognize $1,000 of ordinary income associated with the grant during the initial tax year.
+Alternatively, they can invest $1000 and recognize no income but an 83(b) is still required.
 The savings from long term capital gains can be extraordinary down the road when these same shares are sold for a high value which means the ROI on those initial taxes can be very high.
-If the founder’s stock grant isn’t subject to re-purchase then the 83(b) isn’t necessary but it is common for venture capital investors to request a vesting period as a condition of investment.
+If the founder's stock grant isn't subject to re-purchase then the 83(b) isn't necessary but it is common for venture capital investors to request a vesting period as a condition of investment.

-Exercising stock options early or paying taxes on a large RSU grant can require a lot of capital and yet the time to liquidity for your company can be quite long.
+Exercising stock options early can require a lot of capital and yet the time to liquidity for your company can be quite long.
 As your shares are vested, you may be tempted to sell some shares to recover your original investment or perhaps fund other financial needs.
-Be aware that a sale is a taxable event and most likely at high tax rates.
+Be aware that a sale is likely a taxable event and usually at high tax rates.
 A sale also truncates any possibility of future upside on the shares being sold.
-An alternative solution is to get an advance from the ESO Fund.
+An alternative solution is to get an advance from the ESO Fund to help cover your tax burden.
 A key benefit of an ESO transaction is no repayment is due until a liquidity event is reached on the stock.
 Furthermore, if the stock becomes worthless, ESO absorbs the loss, not you.
-For more information, please contact us.